gunjandatta/blog/_posts/2020/2020-01-19-start-workflow-using-rest.md

 tags: ["workflow"]
 ---

 This post will give an example of starting a SharePoint workflow using the REST API.
-The [gd-sprest](https://github.com/gunjandatta/sprest) library was recently updated to include the SharePoint Workflow REST API endpoints.
-We will be using this library for this example, but will also provide the raw HTTP request information.
+The [gd-sprest](https://github.com/gunjandatta/sprest) library was recently updated to include the SharePoint Workflow REST API endpoints, which we will be using for this example.

 <!--more-->